bytesystems/IcalBundle/README.md

 ==============

 This bundle is used to create an ics file or url to populate a shared calendar with events.
+Forked from github.com/BorisMorel/IcalBundle
+This package is temporary to use with symfony 6.

 ## Caution